excell-mobility/example-x509-authentication/get-free-ssl-certificate-via-lets-encrypt.md

-Securing your vHost with SSL certificates via [Let's Encrypt](https://letsencrypt.org/)
+Securing your vHost using a [Let's Encrypt](https://letsencrypt.org/) SSL certificate
 =======================================================================================
 ## What is this all about ?
 This tutorial will guide you through the process of obtaining and installing